suzmas/HappiestHr/README.md

 # README

+-- Work In Progress --

-This app will be similar to Yelp- but for finding Happy Hours.
+This app will be similar to Yelp- but for finding Happy Hours near you.

 I'll be using: